Different foods help your body in different ways and it’s important to eat a mixture of foods to get the widest range of nutrients.

 Cut down on…

 - Snacks – these are often very high in fat, salt and sugar and don’t do you much good.
 If you feel like a snack at home try to avoid crisps, chocolate and sweets.
 Instead have fruit, a handful of nuts or a piece of cheese, or if you are hungrier, some toast or a bowl of cereal.
 Keep a supply of healthier snacks that you can take with you when you go out – cereal bars, buns, fruit.
-Don’t worry about the occasional chocolate bar or packet of crisps, but don’t eat them every day.
+Don’t worry about the occasional chocolate bar or packet of crisps, but keep them as occasional treats rather than everyday food.

 - Fizzy and soft drinks – these contain lots of ’empty’ calories, do not do your body any good and they are bad for your teeth.
 A regular can (330ml) of cola, for example, contains around 9 tablespoons of sugar and a similar-sized bottle of ginger beer can contain around 13.
 See our page on what to drink instead.